Sutirtha-github/pinn_nz/README.md

-# **Learning the Nakajima-Zwanzig Equation Of Motion using Physics Informed Neural Network**
+# **Deep Learning the Nakajima-Zwanzig Equation Of Motion using Physics Informed Neural Network**

 <br><br>